HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 The **LEA** instruction will return the address offset portion of the operand.
 The **LDSID** instruction will return the segment id of the operand address.
 Both instructions are purely computational instruction with no memory reference.
 Finally. there is also a **NOP** instruction, which has the opcode of zero and performs, you guessed it, a no-operation.

 Note that the assembler will use the instruction format *OP GR1,GR2* for the *regR = regR op regB* operation.
-This should be translated to an operand mode two type instruction of the forn *GR1 <- Gr1 OP GR2*.
+This should be translated to an operand mode two type instruction of the form *GR1 <- Gr1 OP GR2*.
 The assembler therefore maps the instruction formats *GR1 -> GR1 OP GR2* and *GR1 <- GR2 OP GR3* to operand mode two.

 Operand mode one is of the form *GR1 <- 0 OP GR2*, i.e. one argument is zero.
 This is very useful for building pseudo instructions such as NEG, which for example is a subtract of GR2 from 0.
 Operand mode one is only used for pseudo instructions that explicitly map to operand mode 1, such as the NEG example shown.